Benefits of working in health

 Support for BME

-The NHS BME Network an independent Network open to all Black and Minority Ethnic (BME) people, including staff, patients, service users and carers.
+The NHS BME Network is an independent network open to all Black and Minority Ethnic (BME) people, including staff, patients, service users and carers.

 - An opportunity to bring about change in the NHS